-Apple iMessage tips and tricks: Master iMessage on iPhone, iPad, Mac and iPod - Pocket-lint
+Apple iMessage tips and tricks: Master iMessage on iPhone, iPad, Mac and iPod

 How to repeat alerts for iMessage notifications

-Open Settings > Scroll down to 'Notifications' > Scroll down to 'Messages' > Scroll down to the Options section > Tap on 'Repeat Alerts' > Choose between 'Never', 'Once', 'Twice', '3 Times', '5 Times' or '10 Times'.
+Open Settings > Scroll down to 'Notifications' > Scroll down to 'Messages' > Scroll down to the Customise Notifications > Tap on 'Repeat Alerts' > Choose between 'Never', 'Once', 'Twice', '3 Times', '5 Times' or '10 Times'.

 iMessage privacy tips and tricks